ghc-proposals/ghc-proposals/proposals/0000-template.rst

 Backward Compatibility
 ----------------------
 Will your proposed change cause any existing programs to change behaviour or stop working?
+Assess the expected impact on existing code on the following scale:

+0. No breakage
+1. Breakage only in extremely rare cases (e.g. for specifically-constructed examples, but probably no Hackage packages)
+2. Breakage in rare cases (e.g. a few Hackage packages may break, but probably no Stackage packages)
+3. Breakage in uncommon cases (e.g. a few Stackage packages may break, but probably no head.hackage packages)
+4. Breakage in common cases

+(For the purposes of this assessment, GHC emitting new warnings is not considered to be a breaking change, i.e. packages are assumed not to use ``-Werror``.
+Changing a warning into an error is considered a breaking change.)

-If so, assess the expected impact on existing code, and explain why the benefits of the change outweigh the costs of breakage.
+Explain why the benefits of the change outweigh the costs of breakage.
 Describe the migration path.
 Consider specifying a compatibility warning for one or more compiler releases before the change is fully implemented.
 Give examples of error messages that will be reported for previously-working code; do they make it easy for users to understand what needs to change and why?

+When the proposal is implemented, the implementers and/or GHC maintainers should test that the actual backwards compatibility impact of the implementation is no greater than the expected impact.
+If not, the proposal should be revised and the steering committee approve the change.

 Alternatives